Stages of the French Way

 Gender distribution

-Planning the French Way
+Planning the Camino Francés

-How many days are needed
+How many days do you need?

 Between 30 and 35 days from Saint-Jean-Pied-de-Port.

-Best time to walk it
+Best time to go

 Difficulty level